-A: We provide clients with choices in their treatment and recovery, offering these therapies: one-on-one therapy, cognitive behavioral therapy, dialectical behavior therapy, EMDR therapy, group therapy, recreational therapy, music therapy, art therapy, and many types of holistic or alternative therapies.
+A: We provide clients with choices in their treatment and recovery, offering these Therapies: one-on-one therapy, cognitive behavioral therapy, EMDR therapy, group therapy, recreational therapy, music therapy, art therapy, yoga, physical fitness coaching, mindfulness, and many types of holistic or alternative therapies.
 In addition, we realize how important the family dynamic is to the recovery process so we also offer integrated family therapy to help heal the client and their family.

-A: Yes.
-Near half the people struggling with drug or alcohol addiction also have an underlying mental health condition such as depressive, anxiety or bipolar disorders.
-When a client exhibits both simultaneously, this is known as a dual diagnosis or co-occurring disorder.
+A: Our focus is on offering exceptional treatment for drug and alcohol addiction.
+That said, almost half of people struggling with drug or alcohol addiction also have an underlying mental health condition such as depression, anxiety, or bipolar disorders.
+When a client exhibits both simultaneously, this is known as a Dual Diagnosis or Co-Occurring Disorder.
 Our behavioral health practitioners understand the differences in treating both and monitor how one impacts the treatment and recovery of the other.
-We refer to mental health specialists during dual diagnosis treatment.
+If the mental issue is severe enough, we will always do what’s in the client’s best interest and refer out to qualified mental health specialists.

 A: Our various outpatient programs bring the world of traditional and holistic therapies to every client’s treatment.
 Because each person has different personal and work obligations that must be met during addiction treatment, we provide various times for therapy to help meet each client exactly where they are in the recovery process.
 Ask an addiction recovery specialist about treatment options.

 A: Research and statistics show a correlation between the duration of addiction treatment and the length of sustained sobriety.
 The more clients can stay in treatment and receive the necessary support and therapies to heal and master recovery, the less likely they are to relapse.
-Continuum Recovery Center integrates this fact by providing primary and extended treatment programs.
+Continuum Recovery Center integrates this by providing Primary and Extended Treatment Programs.
 We recommend 60 to 120 days of treatment when possible, to ensure that the benefits from every phase of our program are experienced, from IOP, Outpatient, and well into Aftercare.